-Menu Item Description Continue Normal The system attempts to boot to devices starting with the first item in the boot order.
-If the boot attempt fails, the Boot system continues with the next item in the boot order until the boot is successful or no more boot options are BIOS Boot Menu Displays the list of available BIOS boot options (marked with asterisks).
-Select the boot option you wish to use and press <Enter>.
-UEFI Boot Menu Displays the list of available UEFI boot options (marked with asterisks).
-Select the boot option you wish to use and press <Enter>.
-The UEFI Boot Menu enables you to Add Boot Option, Delete Boot Option, or Boot From File.
-Driver Health Displays a list of the drivers installed on the system and their health status.
-Menu Launch System Enables you to access the System Setup.
-Setup Enables you to access the BIOS Update File Explorer, run the Dell Diagnostics program, and reboot the system.
-System Utilities
+Menu Item Description Continue Normal Boot The system attempts to boot to devices starting with the first item in the boot order.
+If the boot attempt fails, the system continues with the next item in the boot order until the boot is successful or no more boot options are found.
+BIOS Boot Menu Displays the list of available BIOS boot options (marked with asterisks).
+Select the boot option you wish to use and press <enter>.</enter> UEFI Boot Menu Displays the list of available UEFI boot options (marked with asterisks).
+Select the boot option you wish to use and press <enter>.
+The UEFI Boot Menu enables you to Add Boot Option, Delete Boot Option, or Boot From File.</enter> Driver Health Menu Displays a list of the drivers installed on the system and their health status.
+Launch System Setup Enables you to access the System Setup.
+System Utilities Enables you to access the BIOS Update File Explorer, run the Dell Diagnostics program, and reboot the system.